pgregg88/trooper-cli/README.md

 ### Code Quality Tools

-The project uses the following tools to maintain code quality:
+We use two main tools to maintain code quality:

 1. **Pylint**
-   - Code style and error checking
+   - Code style checking and error detection
    - Configuration in `.pylintrc`
    - Run with: